elegantchaos/atom-ide-swift/README.md

 In theory the package should work fine on any platforms that has swift/lldb installed.
 If it doesn, [please let me know](https://github.com/elegantchaos/atom-ide-swift/issues).

+### Caveat Emptor!

+*The plan is obviously to integrate fully into the Atom IDE user interface, but note that currently*:

+- the run/step/pause etc functionality is using our own tool bar (at the bottom of the screen in the screenshot)
+- you may need to toggle the toolbar visible (`Toolbar: Toggle`)
+- the only part of the Atom IDE UI that works are the breakpoints
+- all interaction with lldb is via commands, typed into the Swift panel
+- the first two buttons on the toolbar in the screenshot belong to atom-ide and not us!

 ### Package Dependencies